JuanDelPueblo/discord-application-bot/README.md

 # Discord Application Bot

-A Discord Bot for accepting or denying users based on their form submissions
+A Discord Bot for accepting or rejecting users based on their form submissions